 Planning: How to prepare for any eventuality

-There are always unforeseen events when it comes to moving abroad.
+There are always contingencies when it comes to moving from Madrid abroad.
 Here are some tips on how to be prepared:

 - Research the climate and extreme weather conditions in the country of destination.

 - Consider taking out travel and cancellation insurance.